 The Love4Life programme supports disadvantaged and vulnerable teenage girls (aged 11-19 years old) they offer 1-2-1 specialist pastoral support, lunch clubs and after school girls groups.
 Love4Life’s specialism is helping teenage girls building healthy self-esteem and body image as well as having a strong focus on quality relationships and sex education.
 The team are based in Loughborough and Charnwood Borough and regularly meet at Fearon Hall.
 Speak to us if you would like to be put in touch with this group or visit them at: twentytwenty.org.uk

 Narcotics Anonymous (NA)

 Your local NA meeting offers addicts a way to live drug-free.
 If you are not sure you are an addict then don’t worry just keep engaging with the meetings, in time you will be able to make up your own mind.
 It is not important which drugs you used, you will be welcome at your local NA meeting if you want to stop using.

-NA meetings run from Fearon Hall, speak to staff if you would like to know when the next meeting is.
+NA meetings run in Loughborough, speak to us if you would like to know when the next meeting is.